ThinkR-open/isc-proposal/proposal_neo4j.md

 ![](relvsgraph.jpg)

-> Difference between relationnal and graph databases (source: Neo4J)
+> Difference between relationnal and graph databases (*source: Neo4J*)

 Communication with Neo4J is done using Cypher.
 Cypher is a query language in ASCII art that allows to represent simple and complex relationships very synthetically.
-Here is an example of a query in
+Here is an example of a Cypher query:
-Cypher:

-    MATCH (n:Person {name: 'Colin'})-[*..3]->(p:Person)
+    MATCH (n:Person {name: 'Colin'})-[r:*..3]->(p:Person)
-    RETURN p.name;
+    RETURN p, r;

-In this example, if we imagine we are in a social network, we are querying the name of all nodes that have from 1 to 3 levels of relationships with the node named “Colin”.
+In this example, if we imagine we are in a social network, we are querying the name of all nodes and all the relationships covering 1 to 3 levels of relationships with the node named “Colin”.
 In a sense, we are querying friends, friends of friends, and friends of friends of friends.
 This is a simple, compact and expressive query that would be complex to write in SQL, for instance.

 Let’s take another example: package-dependencies in R. If we want to retrieve a list of **all** the dependencies of a package, we’ll need to